oracle-livelabs/pts/orcl-dbcs-19c/oci/oci-tenancy.md

 5. In Policy Builder enable **Show manual editor**.

-6. In the text field, copy-paste these policies, changing the name of the user-group (USER-GROUP), compartment (USER-COMPARTMENT), and region (FRA) with your own values:
+6. In the text field, copy-paste these policies, changing the name of the user-group (USER-GROUP), compartment (USER-COMPARTMENT), and region (E.g. FRA) with your own values:

     ````
     <copy>